pediapress/Collection/README.txt

   *$wgCollectionMWServeURL (string)*
    Set this to the URL of a render server (see above).

    The default is ``"http://tools.pediapress.com/mw-serve/"``, a public render server for low-traffic MediaWikis hosted by PediaPress.

    Note that the MediaWiki must be accessible from the render server, i.e. if your MediaWiki is behind a firewall you cannot use the public render server.

   *$wgCollectionMWServeCert (string)*
    Filename of a SSL certificate in PEM format for the mw-serve render server.
    This needs to be used for self-signed certificates, otherwise CURL will throw an error.
 The default is null, i.e. no certificate.

   *$wgCollectionMWServeCredentials (string)*
    Set this to a string of the form "USERNAME:PASSWORD" (or "USERNAME:PASSWORD:DOMAIN" if you're using LDAP), if the MediaWiki requires to be logged in to view articles.
    The render server will then login with these credentials using MediaWiki API before doing other requests.

-   SECURITY NOTICE: If the MediaWiki and the render server communicate over an insecure channel (e.g. on an unencrypted channel over the internet), please DO NOT USE THIS SETTING, as the credentials will be exposed to eavesdropping!
+   SECURITY NOTICE: If the MediaWiki and the render server communicate over an insecure channel (for example on an unencrypted channel over the internet), please DO NOT USE THIS SETTING, as the credentials will be exposed to eavesdropping!

   *$wgCollectionFormats*
    An array mapping names of mwlib_ writers to the name of the produced format.
    The default value is::

        array(
            'rl' => 'PDF',
        )

    i.e. only PDF enabled.
 If you want to add OpenDocument Text in addition to PDF you can set $wgCollectionFormats to something like this::

        $wgCollectionFormats = array(
            'rl' => 'PDF',
            'odf' => 'ODT',
        );

    On the public render server tools.pediapress.com, currently the following writers are available:

    * docbook: DocBook XML
    * odf: OpenDocument Text
    * rl: PDF
    * xhtml: XHTML 1.0 Transitional

    If you're using your own render server, the list of available writers can be listed with the following mwlib_ command::

      $ mw-render --list-writers

   *$wgCollectionArticleNamespaces (array)*
    List of namespace numbers for pages which can be added to a collection.
    Category pages (NS_CATEGORY) are always an exception (all articles in a category are added, not the category page itself).
 Default is::

      array(
      	NS_MAIN,
      	NS_TALK,